 Psychic Antacid for Screen Addiction

 Screen addiction and excessive screen time overload the psyche.
 Large amounts of imagery and information are difficult to process.
-Video games and news accounts filled with death, war, pain and violence and most if not all of us have no place for this content.
+Most if not all of us have little to no way to process the death, war and violence that fill video games and nightly news accounts.
 I suspect the in-digestibility of this content causes us to suffer from psychic indigestion.
 How many times have you tried to get images or a unsavory news stories out of your mind?
 This was one of the motivating factors behind the creation of the Detox formula.
 Use it to cleanses lingering shadows which root in the psyche, repel negativity and create psychic space between you and content.

 Flower Essence in the Detox Formula